 - ‘Above cap’ water: the water available above limits on consumptive volumes of surface water and groundwater.
 Most water available to the environment is ‘above cap’ water, which can be a very unreliable source of water.

-More information can be obtained through the Victorian Environmental Water Holder’s (VEWH) fact sheet for What is environmental water?
+More information can be obtained through the Victorian Environmental Water Holder’s (VEWH) fact sheet for What is environmental water (PDF)

 Why Do We Need Environmental Water?